Fred M. Vinson: Early years

 Vinson, known universally as Fred, was born in the newly built, eight-room, red brick house in front of the Lawrence County jail in Louisa, Kentucky, where his father served as the Lawrence County Jailer.
 As a child he would help his father in the jail and even made friends with prisoners who would remember his kindness when he later ran for public office.
 Vinson worked odd jobs while in school.
 He graduated from Kentucky Normal School in 1909 and enrolled at Centre College, where he graduated at the top of his class with a Bachelor of Arts degree.
 While at Centre, he was a member of the Kentucky Alpha Delta chapter of Phi Delta Theta fraternity.
 He received a Bachelor of Laws from the now defunct College of Law.
 He entered private practice in Louisa.
 He first ran for and was elected to office as the City Attorney of Louisa.

-Vinson joined the Army as a private during World War I. Following the war, he was elected as the Commonwealth's Attorney for the Thirty-Second Judicial District of Kentucky.
+During World War I, he supported the effort with speeches in support of bond drives and Red Cross appeals.
+He tried to enlist in the United States Army, but was rejected twice as underweight.
+In August 1918, he was finally approved for service.
+He completed basic training with the 9th Company, 34th Training Battalion, 159th Depot Brigade at Camp Zachary Taylor, Kentucky.
+Selected for officer training, he was a student at the Camp Pike, Arkansas officer training school when the Armistice of 11 November 1918 ended the war.
+Following his military service, he was elected Commonwealth's Attorney for the Thirty-Second Judicial District of Kentucky.
 Vinson married Julia Roberta Dixon on January 24, 1924, in Ashland, Kentucky.
 They had two sons.